What does thyroid stimulating immunoglobulin mean?

-As you can imagine, this is a topic which is under intense research currently because it would potentially mean a "cure" for autoimmune diseases.
+As you can imagine, this is a topic that is under intense research currently because it would potentially mean a “cure” for autoimmune diseases.

 Believe it or not, our current treatment for autoimmune diseases focuses on the suppression of the immune system rather than attempting to reverse the trigger of immune dysfunction.